 Implementing project management tools requires precise planning, change management and careful execution.

-Healthcare project managers are at the forefront of adopting and integrating these technologies, ensuring a seamless transition that minimizes disruptions and maximizes benefits.
+Healthcare project managers are at the forefront of adopting and integrating these technologies, ensuring a seamless transition that minimises disruptions and maximises benefits.

 Healthcare projects often carry substantial risks, ranging from clinical uncertainties to unforeseen logistical challenges.